theleagueof/fontship/README.md

 ### Publishing

-When everything is ready or you want to actually ship a font (or send a sample to a friend), you'll want to build the distribution package:
+When everything is ready or you want to actually ship a font (or send a sample to a friend), you’ll want to build the distribution package:

 ```sh
 $ fontship make dist